traefik/traefik/docs/content/routing/providers/kubernetes-crd.md

 !!! important "Cross-provider namespace"

     As Kubernetes also has its own notion of namespace, one should not confuse the kubernetes namespace of a resource (in the reference to the middleware) with the [provider namespace](../../middlewares/overview.md#provider-namespace), when the definition of the middleware comes from another provider.
     In this context, specifying a namespace when referring to the resource does not make any sense, and will be ignored.
+    Additionally, when you want to reference a Middleware from the CRD Provider, you have to append the namespace of the resource in the resource-name as Traefik appends the namespace internally automatically.

 More information about available middlewares in the dedicated [middlewares section](../../middlewares/overview.md).